ModCabrera/PTSDJournal/README.rst

 ^^^^^^^^^^^^^^

-Drill Seargent Tom McAgee wants to be more involved with his PTSD Treatment, and needs a way to vent in an envrionment that is progressive in his recovery and treatment.
+Drill Seargent Tom McAgee wants to be more involved with his PTSD Treatment, and needs a way to vent in an environment that is progressive in his recovery and treatment.

 Medical Team
 -------------